wp-plugins/amazon-link/readme.txt

 * Amazon Carousel Widget
 * Amazon My Favourites Widget
 * Amazon MP3 Clips Widget
+* Amazon Enhanced Pop-up Script
+* Amazon Easy Banner
 * Wishlist Template

+Bear in mind that the Amazon templates are based on javascript hosted on the Amazon site, as such are often blocked by adblocker software.
+Also some of these 'Widget Source' based templates are not available in certain locales (Canada, China, Italy and Spain).

 The 'Wishlist' template is the default template used for any lists created by shortcodes, as such it must exist.
 Deleting this template will cause the plugin to recreate any of the default templates that do not exist.
 This can be used to reset the templates back to their factory settings.

+= How do I re-install the default templates? =

+On the Settings page the plugin provides access to the 'Default Templates'.
+These are the ones provided by the plugin.
+If you accidentally delete a template that you still want or  have edited one and it stops working, you can use this page to re-install the default templates.

+There are two options, either 'Install' which will add the template to your existing list (this creates a new copy of the default template, e.g. 'Thumbnail2' if it already exists).
+If the plugin detects that the default version has been upgraded then the 'Upgrade' option will be available this which will overwrite any existing template with the same Name with the new version.

+If you are viewing your existing installed templates there is also an option to 'Reset' the template back to its default content.

+The plugin includes some basic version tracking, based on the Name of the template and the version installed.
+If you rename the template then it will not be recognised as one of the defaults.
+The plugin does not track any changes you make to the template, so if you 'Upgrade' or 'Reset' a template your changes will be lost.

 = Does the plugin support multiple Amazon Tracking IDs? =

 The plugin allows the site author to create any number of 'Amazon Affiliate Channels' that specify a different set of Affiliate Tracking IDs.
 This allows the user to monitor how effective particular sections of the site are for generating referrals to Amazon.